 First Clinical Year

-Each fellow gains community rheumatology experience either through participating in a community outreach clinic off-site one day each month with a rheumatology faculty member, or through participating in the Division's off-site rheumatology clinic one day each month with a faculty member.
+Each fellow gains community rheumatology experience either through participating in a community outreach clinic off-site one day each month for a year with a rheumatology faculty member, or through participating in the Division's off-site rheumatology clinic one day each month with a faculty member.
 These experiences afford an opportunity to provide care in either a rural community or in a community-based rheumatology practice with one-on-one teaching.
-Fellows have the opportunity to participate in the pediatric joint injection clinic during elective time.
+Fellows also participate in the pediatric rheumatology clinic during elective time.

 Didactics and Quality Improvement

 Didactic conferences are designed by upper level fellows in consultation with a supervising faculty member.
 Conferences depend on fellow involvement and preparation prior to meetings.
 Fellows discuss the relevant scientific literature on consult rounds and in clinic, lead journal clubs, and lead weekly case conference presentations.
 Didactic time includes education in quality improvement science.
 Every year all fellows work together to lead the Division in a single quality improvement project mentored by faculty members.
 For the past several years, Duke fellows’ quality improvement projects have been presented as oral abstracts and posters at the ACR Annual Scientific meetings and in manuscript format.
 Additionally, topics such as leadership, time management, career development, and wellness are included in the core curriculum series.